eAuditor Audits & Inspections

 • Are operating instructions clearly visible and easy to understand?

-• Have personnel been trained on how to properly operate the extinguishers?
+• Did you train personnel on how to properly operate the extinguishers?

 6. Expiration Date: